The Cut (British TV series): Series 3

-Series Three is here.
-Kicking off with some painful goodbyes and a few new hellos, what's in store for The Cut now that Olive's gone?
+Series Three began with cast departures and new character introductions, following Olive's exit from The Cut.

 Soundtrack

 The theme song for The Cut is "U + Me=" by Dan Black.
-The programme also includes tracks by The xx, Death Cab for Cutie, The Clash, Missy Higgins, Ayo, Yeah Yeah Yeahs, Blu Cantrell, Thirteen Senses, Metro Station, The Veronicas, Kings of Leon, Lady Gaga, Catherine Feeny, Tegan and Sara, Radiohead, Goldfrapp, Regina Spektor, MGMT and Me and My Sister.
+The programme also includes tracks by The xx, Death Cab for Cutie, The Clash, Missy Higgins, Ayo, Yeah Yeah Yeahs, Blu Cantrell, Thirteen Senses, Metro Station, The Veronicas, Kings of Leon, Lady Gaga, Catherine Feeny, Tegan and Sara, Radiohead, Goldfrapp, Regina Spektor, MGMT, and Me and My Sister.

 International broadcasts

-It has been announced that all of the series so far will be aired in Portugal, Poland, Spain, Japan, Latin America and Greece, and there are possibilities of airings in at least four more countries.
+It has been announced that all the series so far will be aired in Portugal, Poland, Spain, Japan, Latin America and Greece, and there are possibilities of airings in at least four more countries.
 It is unknown exactly when they will be broadcast in these countries.
 In Latin America, the cable channel Sony Spin announced via its Facebook page that the series premiered soon, but it is not known whether it will be through their website or on TV.
 The episodes have been uploaded to the website ANT1 WEB TV PLUS in Greece from ANT1 TV from 2 May 2011.

-The series is on air in Italy on La3 since June 4, 2013.
+The series has been on air in Italy on La3 since June 4, 2013.